contentstack/contentstack-dotnet-graphql-example/README.md

   ...
 }
 ```
+> Note: You should set Host name to [GraphQL URLs](https://www.contentstack.com/docs/developers/apis/graphql-content-delivery-api/#base-url) for Contentstack.
+For example 'graphql.contentstack.com'.

  - Now that we have a working project ready, you can build and run it.

 # Tutorial